I Think My Friend Has Bulimia. Should I Say Something?

 Welcome to Unprofessional Advice.
-With zero professional experience and a complete lack of credentials, I'll take on your issues with compassion and humour (and I'll keep it anonymous).
+With zero professional experience and a complete lack of credentials, I'll take on your issues with compassion and humor (and I'll keep it anonymous).
 Got a question?
 Email me.

 Hey Kelsey,